Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - In every field, the real experts are also the best at business. - **Stefan Zweig, Chess Story**
 - The transformation was total: I had created an internal projection of the chessboard and pieces and was able to see any position based on nothing more than the formulas in the book, the way an expert musician has only to glance at a score to hear all the voices and their harmonization. - **Stefan Zweig, Chess Story**
 - There is no such thing as a general expert.
+- Don't be fooled by the calendar.
+There are only as many days in the year as you make use of.
+One person gets only a week's value out of a year while another gets a full year's value out of a week. - **Charles Richards**
+- It seems, in fact, as though the second half of a person's life is made up of nothing but the habits they accumulated during the first half. - **Fyodor Dostoyevsky**
+- Almost everybody can stay excited for 2 or 3 months.
+A few people can stay excited for 2 or 3 years.
+But a winner will stay excited for 30 years or however long it takes to win. - **Art Williams**
+- I long to accomplish a great and noble task; but it is my chief duty and joy to accomplish humble tasks as though they were great and noble.
+The world is moved along, not only by the mighty shoves of its heroes, but also by the aggregate of the tiny pushes of each honest worker. - **Helen Keller**

 ## Relationships